AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_vpc.md

 ### Misc.
 * `aviatrix_transit_vpc` - (Optional) Specify whether it is an [Aviatrix Transit VPC](https://docs.aviatrix.com/HowTos/create_vpc.html#aviatrix-transit-vpc) to be used for [Transit Network](https://docs.aviatrix.com/HowTos/transitvpc_faq.html) or [TGW](https://docs.aviatrix.com/HowTos/tgw_faq.html) solutions. **Only AWS and AWSGov are supported.
 Required to be false for other providers.** Valid values: true, false.
 Default: false.
 * `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix FireNet VPC to be used for [Aviatrix FireNet](https://docs.aviatrix.com/HowTos/firewall_network_faq.html) and [Transit FireNet](https://docs.aviatrix.com/HowTos/transit_firenet_faq.html) solutions. **Only AWS, AWSGov and Azure are supported.
 Required to be false for other providers.** Valid values: true, false.
 Default: false.
-* `enable_native_gwlb` - (Optional) Enable Native AWS GWLB for FireNet Function.
+* `enable_native_gwlb` - (Optional) Enable Native AWS Gateway Load Balancer for FireNet Function.
 Only valid with cloud_type = 1 (AWS).
+Currently, AWS Gateway Load Balancer is only supported in AWS regions: us-west-2, us-east-1, eu-west-1, ap-southeast-2 and sa-east-1.
 Valid values: true or false.
 Default value: false.
 Available as of provider version R2.18+.

 -> **NOTE:** `aviatrix_firenet_vpc` - If you are using/ upgraded to Aviatrix Terraform Provider R1.8+, and a VPC resource was originally created with a provider version <R1.8, you must do 'terraform refresh' to update and apply the attribute’s default value (false) into the state file.